RohanAdwankar/newt/README.md

 newt stands for new terminal

+commands that work
+h/l for moving between cells
+i for editing cell
+rust/go/cpp/py/c for types of language cells enter for running cell
+:ra for running all cells
+nvim tree:
+space e
+space h/l

 the goal of newt is to write an alternative approach to using the computer than basic terminals so essentially think about how jupyter notebooks had a benefificl impacts to how we approach computing for example say the user wants to do a task they would typically do in a terminal